 As can be seen in the following generic illustration, the pedals are typically connected to horizontal wooden (or metal) see-saw type levers.
 Vertical wood dowel or metal rods connect to these horizontal levers and extend up into the piano to a mechanism in the action.
 When you step on the pedal it causes the pedal end of the horizontal lever to move down, raising the opposite end, which in turn causes the vertical rod to rise, which then activates the appropriate action mechanism inside the piano.
 Got that?
 Grand pedals work the same way, but look a bit different.
+First, remove the front of an upright piano - exposing the action, or lift the lid on smaller verticals.
+This will allow light to help see where the rod connection is.
 The damper, or "sustain" pedal, is the truly important pedal on any piano and is always on the right.
 On verticals, the left pedal is usually a "soft" pedal, which simply moves the action closer to the strings to lessen the hammer's blow.
 Some vertical pianos have three pedals in imitation of grands.
 The middle pedal may have any one of several effects, from merely repeating the action of the damper pedal, or raising only the bass dampers as a unit, or dropping a practice "muffler" felt between the piano hammers and the strings to soften the tone.
 In any case, whatever their acoustic function, all vertical pedals are operated in the same fashion.

 Since the rods are usually only inserted into the action levers and the bottom horizontal levers with metal pins, it is very common for them to simply fall out of position, causing the pedal to no longer function and sending the piano player into a panic (there's nothing worse than trying to play a piano with no damper pedal).
 This is especially common after the piano has been moved, or if you are one of those players who stomp on the pedals to keep time (shame on you).
 Pedal rods usually fall out because there was too much freeplay in them.